What is a Purchase Order?

-Purchase orders bring several benefits to the company.
-The most important being that it helps avoid duplicate orders.
+Purchase orders bring several benefits to a company.
+The most important is that it helps avoid duplicate orders.
 When a company decides to scale the business, POs can help keep track of what has been ordered and from whom.

-Also, when a buyer orders similar products, matching the invoices can be hard.
+Also, when a buyer orders similar products, matching the invoices can be difficult.
 The PO serves as a check for the invoices that need to be paid.

 2. Keeps track of incoming orders